missionpinball/mpf-docs/installation/mac.rst

 .. note::

-   Note: When running on OS X, MPF cannot run in a virtual machine (like in VMware Fusion or Parallels).
+   MPF cannot run in an OS X virtual machine (like in VMware Fusion or Parallels).
+Please direct complaints to Cupertino.

 Here are the steps to install MPF on OS X: